dotnet/docs/docs/core/versions/index.md

 The packages described by [NETStandard.Library](https://www.nuget.org/packages/NETStandard.Library) are treated specially due to being at the base of the platform.

 - NETStandard.Library packages will typically version as a set, since they have implementation-level dependencies between them.
-- APIs will only be added to NETStandard.Library packages as part of major or minor .NET Core releases, since doing so would require adding a new `netstandard` version.
+- APIs will only be added to NETStandard.Library packages as part of major .NET Core releases, since doing so would require adding a new `netstandard` version.
 This is in addition to SemVer requirements.

 ### Metapackages

-Versioning for .NET Core metapackages is based on the framework that they map to.
-The metapackages adopt the highest version number of the framework (for example, netstandard1.6) it maps to in its package closure.
+Versioning for .NET Core metapackages is based on the .NET Core version they are a part of.

+For instance, the metapackages in .NET Core 2.1.3 should all have 2.1 as their `MAJOR` and `MINOR` version numbers.

-The patch version for the metapackage is used to represent updates to the metapackage to reference updated packages.
+The patch version for the metapackage is incremented every time any referenced package is updated.
 Patch versions will never include an updated framework version.
 As a result, the metapackages are not strictly SemVer compliant because their versioning scheme doesn't represent the degree of change in the underlying packages, but primarily the API level.

-There are two primary metapackages for .NET Core.
+There are currently two primary metapackages for .NET Core.

-**NETStandard.Library**

-- v1.6 as of .NET Core 1.0 (these versions won't typically or intentionally match).
-- Maps to the `netstandard` framework.
-- Describes the packages that are considered required for modern app development and that .NET platforms must implement to be considered a [.NET Standard](../../standard/net-standard.md) platform.

 **Microsoft.NETCore.App**